 If you are a Wellington runner who is not afraid of long distances and some climbing, you are bound to be excited about taking part in the Wellington Urban Ultra 2K – we know we are.
-That is why we joined with James Kuegler, to create a plan which can help prepare for the big challenge.
+That is why we joined with James Kuegler coaching, to offer a coaching package to prepare you for event.

-The Wellington Urban Ultra 2K – WUU-2K by its nickname – is a brand new event created by Wellington runner Gareth and will be held on 17th July 2016.
+The Wellington Urban Ultra 2K – WUU2K by its nickname – is an endurance trail running event created by Wellington runner Gareth.
 The peculiarity of the event is that despite being an ultra trail, it is dubbed urban.
 This is possible precisely because of the exceptional and accessible trail network we have in Wellington.
 Gareth promises that “no matter where you are on the circuit, you’re never too far from a pub or a cafe!”
 Now, you can decide for yourself whether this makes competing an ultra distance easier or harder.

 How can you train for it?

-The organizers put much emphasis on the fact that the WUU-2K is a tough event, and rightly so.
-The course is promising to be more than challenging with more than 3000m accumulated elevation gain for the ultra distance.
+The organizers put much emphasis on the fact that the WUU2K is a tough event, and rightly so.
+The course is promising to be more than challenging with more than 2500m accumulated elevation gain for the ultra distance.
 If this wasn’t enough, Wellington winter can only make things even more difficult.
 Not that we do not wish a lovely sunny winter day for the event, but it is hard to know what is going to come on race day.
-The bottom line is, the WUU-2K is a challenge to be taken seriously but quite achievable with a bit of preparation.
+The bottom line is, the WUU2K is a challenge to be taken seriously but quite achievable with a bit of preparation.